palakgupta2712/astro-portfolio/src/content/posts/No more lonely data.md

 ## Key takeaways:
 1. Registers have limitations in terms of speed and concurrent access.
 2. Register behavior under concurrent operations is crucial for multi-process systems.
-3. Understanding register types is essential for choosing the appropriate one for a given application.
+3. Understanding register types is essential for choosing the appropriate one for a given application.💡